vdavez/website/content/posts/2016-06-11-americans-theory.md

 ---
 date: "2016-06-11T00:00:00Z"
 newest: false
-posttitle: My theory about The Americans
+title: My theory about The Americans
 subtitle: Prepare for your mind to be blown
-title: americans-theory
+slug-title: americans-theory
-aliases: ["/blog/posts/americans-theory/"]
+aliases: ["/blog/posts/americans-theory/","/2016/06/americans-theory"]

 ---